 We are all aware that too much sun exposure, leading to repeated sunburns, can be harmful and may increase the risk of skin cancer in some people.
 However we also have to keep in mind the importance of sunshine: sunshine is life giving, stimulates all sorts of metabolic processes within the human body, including the all important synthesis of Vitamin D3 which is only possible via regular and sensible sun exposure.
 Unfortunately, millions of U.S. children are low in Vitamin D.

 Consider building up your child’s tolerance to the sun to avoid sunburn.
 Start with sensible sun exposure in the Spring or if it’s already Summer, start with short exposures and slowly increase the time they spend in the sun.
 If you don’t have a chance to slowly build up their tolerance before a full beach or pool day is upon you, you can always let them play in the sun for 15-20 minutes and then have them cover up or apply sunblock.
 Of course, specific recommendations for how long or how often depend on many factors one of which is a child’s skin color and characteristics.
 Are they fair-skinned and tend to burn?
 Or brunette and rarely burn?
-The Vitamin D Council is a great resource for more information on this topic.
+The Vitamin D society is a great resource for more information on this topic.